Social Participation Ontology: community documentation, enhancements and use examples: Concluding remarks and further work

-\opsi, based in \vcps, yields initial steps in achieving an effective social participation ontology: community has registered activities and delivered reference documents, including this article.
-Sections~\ref{exp} and~\ref{ospUtil} have expansion directions for the ontology, regarding uses, further definition of classes, upper ontologies and related ontological structures.
+\opsi, based in \vcps, yields initial steps in achieving an effective social participation ontology.
+Community has registered activities and delivered reference documents, including this present article which contains an organization of the community foundational conceptualizations, \ops\ diligent development, uses, upper ontologies and expansion of the ontological structures.

 On the practical side, the use of this ontology or related developments for the Brazilian federal participation portal (\participa~\cite{participa}) is a desirable reality, as it implies usage and good maintenance.
 Moreover, an ontology was done for \participa, based in the \ops: the \opa~\cite{pnud5} (Ontology of \participa).
-This is confluent with the presidential Decree that establishes a policy and commitment for social participation\cite{decree}.
+This is confluent with the presidential Decree 8.243 that establishes a policy and commitment for social participation\cite{decree}.
 In this context, presidential, ministerial and academic parties started formalizing current legal participatory mechanisms (e.g. conferences, councils, forums, public consultations, round tables) in ontological terms, which resulted in the Social Library Ontology (\obs\ from the Brazilian name Ontologia da Biblioteca Social) and the Social Library Vocabulary (\vbs\ from the Brazilian name Vocabul\'ario da Biblioteca Social).
-Hosting ontologies on Webprotege~\cite{webprotege} have become central, as a way to share specific ontologies in a friendly environment and to collects observations.
+Hosting ontologies on Webprotege~\cite{webprotege} have become central, as a way to share specific ontologies in a friendly environment and to collect feedback.